William McKinley: General election campaign

 Most Democratic newspapers refused to support Bryan, the major exception being the New York Journal, controlled by William Randolph Hearst, whose fortune was based on silver mines.
 In biased reporting and through the sharp cartoons of Homer Davenport, Hanna was viciously characterized as a plutocrat, trampling on labor.
 McKinley was drawn as a child, easily controlled by big business.
-Even today, these depictions still color the images of Hanna and McKinley: one as a heartless businessman, the other as a creature of Hanna and others of his ilk.
+These depictions still color the images of Hanna and McKinley: one as a heartless businessman, the other as a creature of Hanna and others of his ilk.

 The Democrats had pamphlets too, though not as many.
 Jones analyzed how voters responded to the education campaigns of the two parties:

 For the people it was a campaign of study and analysis, of exhortation and conviction—a campaign of search for economic and political truth.
 Pamphlets tumbled from the presses, to be read, reread, studied, debated, to become guides to economic thought and political action.
 They were printed and distributed by the million ... but the people hankered for more.
 Favorite pamphlets became dog-eared, grimy, fell apart as their owners laboriously restudied their arguments and quoted from them in public and private debate.

-McKinley always thought of himself as a tariff man and expected that the monetary issues would fade away in a month.
-He was mistaken, silver and gold dominated the campaign.
+McKinley always thought of himself as a tariff man and expected that the monetary issues would fade in a month.
+He was mistaken; silver and gold dominated the campaign.

 The battleground proved to be the Midwest—the South and most of the West were conceded to Bryan—and the Democrat spent much of his time in those crucial states.
 The Northeast was considered most likely safe for McKinley after the early-voting states of Maine and Vermont supported him in September.
 By then, it was clear that public support for silver had receded, and McKinley began to emphasize the tariff issue.
 By the end of September, the Republicans had discontinued printing material on the silver issue and were entirely concentrating on the tariff question.
-On November 3, 1896, the voters had their say.
-McKinley won the entire Northeast and Midwest; he won 51% of the vote and an ample majority in the Electoral College.
+On November 3, 1896, McKinley won the entire Northeast and Midwest; he won 51% of the vote and an ample majority in the Electoral College.
 Bryan had concentrated entirely on the silver issue and had not appealed to urban workers.
-Voters in cities supported McKinley; the only city outside the South of more than 100,000 population carried by Bryan was Denver, Colorado.
+Voters in cities supported McKinley; the only city outside the South of more than 100,000 that Bryan carried was Denver, Colorado.